Panos997/Projects/Fashion Image Classification Using Deep Learning/README.md

 - Bag
 - Ankle boot

-Each image belongs to one of these categories, and the task is to train models that can correctly identify the class of each fashion item.
+Each image belongs to one of these categories, and the task is to train deep learning models that can correctly classify each fashion item.

 ## Project Overview